hayden-banes/GoProWebApp/README.md

 - Preview of last image taken
 - Media list
 - Automatic media download
-- Many more features in development or planned
+- Many more features in development or planned, my long term goal is to support the camera's entire REST API

 ### Usage
 - Turn on the camera and connect via USB